Kristina01111000/Drws_site/README.md

 - make sure the other emails aren't being sent to me
 - talk about the contact page for gh, do we need it?
-- basically on hold until the email list is ready
+- basically on hold until the email list is ready, that is the next step, we shouldn't meet again until it is set